krfurlong/artyrix-campaign/dm/Roll a 20.md

 - No lycanthrope
 - Find a consequential magical item
 - Concrete lead to [[Nohu]]
+- expert on lycanthropy
+- Keep the hat aesthetic
 # Lauren
 - Meet someone from our past 🎉 succeeds!!
 - Get a bigger a better sailing vessel